 Step 6: Paint the first color.
 Continue with your colors until you’re done.

 Step 7: Let the paint dry.

-Step 8: Paint a 2nd coat of paint onto each shape.
+Step 8: Paint the 2nd coat of paint onto each shape.

 Most colors cover well in 2 coats of paint.
 If your color needs more coats, keep going.